Nadir of American race relations: Mob violence and massacres

 In the years during and after World War I there were great social tensions in the nation.
 In addition to the Great Migration and immigration from Europe, African American Army veterans, newly demobilized, sought jobs, and as trained soldiers, were less likely to acquiesce to discrimination.
-Massacres and attacks on Blacks that developed out of strikes and economic competition occurred in Houston, Philadelphia, and East St. Louis in 1917.
+Massacres and attacks on black people that developed out of strikes and economic competition occurred in Houston, Philadelphia, and East St. Louis in 1917.

 In 1919, there were so many violent attacks in several major cities that the summer of that year became known as Red Summer.
 The Chicago race riot of 1919 erupted into mob violence for several days.
-It left 15 whites and 23 Blacks dead, over 500 injured and more than 1,000 homeless.
+It left 15 whites and 23 black people dead, over 500 injured and more than 1,000 homeless.
 An investigation found that ethnic Irish, who had established their own power base earlier on the South Side, were heavily implicated in the riots.
-The 1921 Tulsa race massacre in Tulsa, Oklahoma, was even more deadly; white mobs invaded and burned the Greenwood district of Tulsa; 1,256 homes were destroyed and 39 people (26 Black, 13 white) were confirmed killed, although recent investigations suggest that the number of Black deaths could be considerably higher.
+The 1921 Tulsa race massacre in Tulsa, Oklahoma, was even more deadly; white mobs invaded and burned the Greenwood district of Tulsa; 1,256 homes were destroyed and 39 people (26 black, 13 white) were confirmed killed, although recent investigations suggest that the number of black deaths could be considerably higher.

 Legacy

 Culture

 Black literacy levels, which rose during Reconstruction, continued to increase through this period.
 The NAACP was established in 1909, and by 1920 the group won a few important anti-discrimination lawsuits.
 African Americans, such as Du Bois and Wells-Barnett, continued the tradition of advocacy, organizing, and journalism which helped spur abolitionism, and also developed new tactics that helped to spur the civil rights movement of the 1950s and 1960s.
-The Harlem Renaissance and the popularity of jazz music during the early part of the 20th century made many Americans more aware of Black culture and more accepting of Black celebrities.
+The Harlem Renaissance and the popularity of jazz music during the early part of the 20th century made many Americans more aware of black culture and more accepting of black celebrities.